arouyan/lakeFS/docs/setup/create-repo.md

 1. In your browser, open the address of your lakeFS server.
    Depending on how you deployed lakeFS, this can be a custom address pointing at your server (e.g. https://lakefs.example.com), the address of a load balancer, or something else.
-You should see the following page, prompting you to set up an admin user.
+You should see the following page prompting you to set up an admin user.

    ![Setup]({{ site.baseurl }}/assets/img/setup.png)

    Note: If you already have lakeFS credentials, log in and skip to [creating the repository](#create-the-repository).
    {: .note .pb-3 }

 1. Follow the steps to create an initial administrator user.
-Save the credentials you've received somewhere safe, you won't be able to see them again!
+Save the credentials you have received somewhere safe, you won't be able to see them again!

    ![Setup]({{ site.baseurl }}/assets/img/setup.png)